Grandfather's Clock Solitaire

 Grandfather's Clock Solitaire history

 Grandfather's Clock first appeared in Victorian-era patience collections and has remained a staple of printed solitaire compendiums for over a century.
-Its distinctive circular foundation layout sets it apart from standard builder games and inspired later clock-themed solitaires such as Big Ben.
-The game's high win rate and open information make it an excellent bridge between casual luck-based patience games and pure-strategy builders like FreeCell.
+Its circular foundation layout helped define the visual side of the clock-solitaire family, but the play is much closer to an open builder than to the automatic clock shuttlers.
+Its high win rate and full information also make it a useful step between lighter patience games and pure strategy builders like FreeCell.

 How to play Grandfather's Clock Solitaire